tl-its-umich-edu/gai_grader/README.md

 Run the command:
    > pip install -r requirements.txt

+Based on your operating system, you also need to install pandoc, following instructions from here: https://pandoc.org/installing.html

 3. Use the `.env.sample` in the config folder to create an `.env` file in the root of the directory.
    > Specify the API key for OpenAI using the key you copied in step 2.
    <!-- > Specify the settings for DB key using values from the `database-research_ro.json` file. -->